LTUC/amman-dotnet-401d2/Labs/Day01/README.md

 	- What did you struggle with?
 Why?
 How did you solve?
 	- What were you confident in?
 Why?
 	- What did you learn during this assignment?
+    - What resources did you utilize for this assingment?

+## Rubric
+- 3pts: Application runs without any errors
+- 2pts: Request user input and output response
+- 2pts: min 2 methods not `Main()`
+- 2pt: Iterative/Selective statemetns - logical code flow
+- 1pt: Readme included with answers to questions